-- Alpha Epsilon (Criminal Justice). - Chapter of Lambda. - Gamma Phi Gamma. - Gospel Choir.
-Open to faculty, staff, and students who have an interest and desire to sing gospel music.
-Telephone: 843-525-8218 or 843-525-8242 - G.R.İ.T.S.
+- G.R.I.T.S.
 Great Radiographers in the South.
 G.R.I.T.S. is an organization for actively enrolled students in TCL's Radiologic Technology Program who wish to promote community involvement and recognition, and competent care for patients seeking medical diagnostic imaging examinations. - Telephone: 843-470-8397 or 843-525-8218 - Lambda Nu.
 The national honor society for the radiologic and imaging sciences recognizes exemplary scholarship while promoting the profession through research and academic achievement.
 Students enrolled in the Radiologic Technology program must have a 3.5 GPA (4 pt scale) following four semesters.
-For information call 470-8397. - Phi Theta Kappa International Honor Society Alpha Lambda Beta Chapter.
+For information call 470-8397. - National Association for the Advancement of Colored People (NAACP) TCL Chapter. - Operation Military Group.
+Provides support to Marines at graduation. - Phi Theta Kappa International Honor Society Alpha Lambda Beta Chapter.
 Phi Theta Kappa is the designated official honor society of the two-year colleges by the American Association of Community Colleges and has been since 1929.
 For further information Telephone: 843-525-8334 or 843-525-8218 - Rotoract Club. - SGA Student Government Association.
 Do you want to make a difference at TCL and in the community?
 If yes, we invite you to join the Student Government Association.
 Bring your great ideas and become an active member today!

-Telephone: 843-525-8218 - S.I.S.T.A.
-Sisters Inspired to Stimulate Teamwork & Academic Excellence.
-A student organization that promotes sisterhood, well being, and success for minority women attending the Technical College of the Lowcountry.
-Telephone: 843-470-6040 - SNA Student Nurses Association.
-Open to current student nurses and pre-nursing students enrolled in courses designed as preparation for entrance into the nursing program.
-Telephone: 843-525-8261 or 843-525-8218 - TCL Future Entrepreneurs Club.
+Telephone: 843-525-8218 - TCL Future Entrepreneurs Club.
 The TCL Entrepreneurship Club is open to any TCL student with an interest in owning or operating a small business.
 Members will share information and experiences related to conceiving, financing, opening and managing a small business.
 Outside speakers and field trips will provide practical information.
 Telephone: 843-525-8218